second-slip/second-slip/README.md

 - Updated <a href="https://github.com/WinthorpeCross/birder-client">birder-client</a> to Angular version 15.

 &nbsp;
-## :star: Favourite learning resources
+## :star: My favourite learning resources
 - _Testing Angular, A Guide to Robust Angular Applications_ (https://testing-angular.com/).
 This is a brilliant (and free) resource.
 It helped me to finally get to grips with testing in Angular.